Telenav/kivakit-extensions/kivakit-microservice/README.md

 ### Public API

-The following tables catalog the public API for *kivakit-microservice*.
-All of the other classes in this module are private implementation details.
+The following sections catalog the public API for *kivakit-microservice*.

-#### Microservice API
+#### Microservice Mini-framework

+A [*Microservice*](https://martinfowler.com/articles/microservices.html) is a small, independent cloud service providing a limited, focused API.
+The *kivakit-microservice* mini-framework makes it easy to create a microservice that has:

+ - Jersey + JSON + Swagger REST interface
+ - Apache Wicket web interface

+The public API classes in this mini-framework are:

 | Class | Purpose |
 |-------|---------|